A. Definition: Efforts to establish mutually beneficial relations with the publics of other nationsB. International Corporate Public Relations

 --Varying Levels of Development of Media and Public Relations

---Antipathy/apprehension toward U.S. companies, concerning cultural, economic, political, and military influence
+--Antipathy/apprehension toward U.S. companies, concerning cultural, economic, political, and military influencea.
+To Hold Off Protectionist Moves4.
+PR Representing U.S. Corps. in Other Countries

 b.
 To Defeat Legislation Affecting Product Sales